A voice for

 Fenugreek contains steroidal saponins which act as hormone modulators.
 It can be recommended for both women during the menopause, and even men with androgen deficiency in later life.
 It has a long reputation as a ‘galactagogue’, used to encourage breast milk production in both women and in farm animals.

-• Into the heart of Fenugreek
+• Into the heart of fenugreek

 Fenugreek combines both gentle soothing support for the gut and digestive functions, with a substantial metabolic and hormonal activity.
 It is both warming and sustaining and should be recommended far more widely as a food supplement, particularly into middle and older age.